A consensus-based global optimization method for high dimensional machine learning problems: A new Consensus Based Optimization Method

 \begin{remark} For updating $X^j$: \begin{itemize} \item There are two ways to introduce extra noises into the algorithm.
 One way is to let particles do geometric Brownian motion as in (\ref{discrete swarming}), another way is let particles do a Brownian motion only when $\Wj$ stops moving forward.
 The reason why the second method also works is because we already introduced noise by using the estimated $\hLj$ and (\ref{eq: ws exponential}) using the randomly generated sets $B_k$, so the noise term in (\ref{discrete swarming}) is sometimes not necessary.
 We will show later in the numerical experiments that if we do not have the last term in (\ref{discrete swarming}) and just add a Brownian motion when $\Wj$ stops moving forward, the performance is still good.

-\item In some optimization problem, since the landscape of the objective function is too complicated, it cannot converge to the global minimizer at stoppting time.
-Therefore, when $\bws$ stops updating, we record $\hL(\bws)$ at that step, and make all particles do a Brownian motion and then repeat the algorithm.
+\item In some optimization problem, since the landscape of the objective function is too complicated (for example, the MNIST data in Section \ref{sec: MNIST}), it cannot converge to the global minimizer at stoppting time.
+Therefore, when $\bws$ stops updating, we record $\hL(\bws)$ at that step, and make all particles do an independent Brownian motion, i.e. for $\forall j$,

+then repeat the algorithm.
 We terminate the procedure if the recorded $\hL(\bws)$ is not decreasing any more.

 \end{itemize} \end{remark}